About Disaster Corps

 In order to better coordinate the wide variety of trained volunteers in times of disaster, CaliforniaVolunteers developed the Disaster Volunteer Resource Inventory, a web-based IT tool to coordinate and support public, private, and non-profit volunteer programs.

 CaliforniaVolunteers will provide secure access to the system, free of charge to:

 - Local and state emergency managers and volunteer program coordinators

-The DVN will enable volunteer programs to more effectively manage their volunteer resources
+The DVRI will enable volunteer programs to more effectively manage their volunteer resources

-- The DVN can maintain individual contact information, as well as training history, deployment history and availability, credentialing information, language skills and other pertinent information
+- The DVRI can maintain individual contact information, as well as training history, deployment history and availability, credentialing information, language skills and other pertinent information

 - Personal information for individual volunteers is only available to the volunteer’s program coordinator